onzag/itemize/docs/tutorials/airbnb/06-reservation.md

 }
 ```

-What we have just done is rather advanced and has the potential to wreck itemize is you made a query that contradicts what it wants to do, and changed the output of the main query, itemize server is going to modify that query to match what the user is requesting, so your modifications must take care not to destroy the query.
+What we have just done is rather advanced and has the potential to wreck itemize if you made a query that contradicts what it wants to do, and changed the output of the main query, itemize server is going to modify that query to match what the user is requesting, so your modifications must take care not to destroy the query.

 Now if you rebuild and reset the server you will find out that it is indeed doing some filtering right now, and you can even see it in the debug console.